reachlocal/liger/api/built-in.md

 ```

-## message
+### message

 Available on iOS.

-Let's the user send an iOS text message, if the user has an account set up.
+Lets the user send an iOS text message, if the user has an account set up.

 ```javascript
 {